lp-wan/archi/schc-architecture.md

 A SCHC-compressed packet contains at least one stratum that is subject to compression and decompression by an associated SCHC Instance.
 The packet may be composed of multiple nested strata, where a given stratum is in fact the payload of the nesting stratum.

-The SCHC stratum data is wrapped between an uncompressed header and a payload.
+??
+I don't really undestand this: The SCHC Stratum data is located after an uncompressed header and a payload.
+??
+If the SCHC stratum is nested, then this will not be the case.
+Also, maybe the payload will be empty.
+??
+I'm not sure what's the purpose of that sentence.

 The SCHC operation swaps the stratum data with the uncompressed section obtained from the SCHC packet residue.

 The uncompressed header may be the result of a previous SCHC expansion.
 The payload may contain one or more other strata.

 A SCHC stratum may carry the compressed PDU of one or more IP layers or sublayers, e.g., IP only, IP+UDP, CoAP, or OSCORE {{rfc8824}}.

+?? not sure what is the info that is conveyed here:
-The end points that handle the compression of a given stratum might differ for the same packet, meaning that the payload of a given stratum might be compressed/uncompressed by a different end-point, possibly in a different node.
+??
+The end points that handle the compression of a given stratum might differ for the same packet, meaning that the payload of a given ?? stratum might be compressed/uncompressed by a different layer, possibly in a different end-point.
 It results that the degree of compression (the number of strata) for a given packet may vary as the packet progresses through the layers inside a node and then through the network.
+??
+Is it that the strata of a packet can be processed at different end-points? (devices) ??
+Is it that they can be processed in different pieces of software?
+??
+In different layers?

 ## Discriminator